Last updated on the 6th June 2018

-11.7 If you wish to downgrade your BOS Account this can only be done at renewal time.
+11.7 If you wish to downgrade your online surveys Account this can only be done at renewal time.
 No refunds will be available during the term of your Licence.

-11.8 If you wish to upgrade your BOS Account during your existing Licence term, we will calculate the cost of the upgrade on a daily rate for the remainder of that term.
+11.8 If you wish to upgrade your online surveys Account during your existing Licence term, we will calculate the cost of the upgrade on a daily rate for the remainder of that term.
 The additional functionality will be added on payment of the additional fee as notified to you.